-5102 Food Science (FOOD SCI)
+FOOD SCIENCE First offered 24-25 5102 (FOOD SCI)

 Food Science is a two semester course that provides students with an overview of food science and the role it plays in the securing of a safe, nutritious, and adequate food supply.
 A project-based approach is utilized in this course, along with laboratory, team building, and problem solving activities to enhance student learning.
-Students are introduced to the following areas of horticulture science: food processing, food chemistry and physics, nutrition, food microbiology, preservation, packaging and labeling, food commodities, food regulations, issues and careers in the food science industry.
+Students are introduced to the following areas of food science: food processing, food chemistry and physics, nutrition, food microbiology, preservation, packaging and labeling, food commodities, food regulations, issues and careers in the food science industry.